Reviewing a Purchase Agreement

 When dealing with any sort of acquisition funding, the asset or stock purchase agreement plays a significant role in a bank lender’s underwriting process.
 Due to its significance, lenders request the purchase agreement and each associated exhibit noted in the agreement.
 A draft agreement enables the lender to avoid any delays associated with changing deal terms.
 If possible, a final agreement is preferable.
 This article will touch on a couple of elements that lenders look at as they are reviewing a purchase agreement.

 Within the purchase agreement, the borrower’s name should match the buyer’s name.
 In most instances when the buyer is an entity, the buyer’s name would refer to the entity.
-However, if the entity has not been formed, the purchase agreement will refer to the buyer as the individual owners of the entity to be formed.
+However, if the entity has not been formed, the purchase agreement will refer to the buyer as the individual owner of the entity to be formed.
 In addition, the right to purchase is assigned to the newly formed entity and documented within the purchase agreement.
 Lastly, the seller’s name, much like the buyer’s name, needs to match other entity documents provided to the lender.

 The purchase price of the business is ultimately used by the lender to determine the proper loan amount for the borrower.
 There are two issues that typically arise as the lender considers the purchase price: